Bombardment of Fort St. Philip (1815): Background

-Siege
+Bombardment

 The five British boat types were visible, and clearly identified, at 10:15am.
 At 11:30am and 12:30pm, two bumboats advanced to a distance within a mile and a half of the fort, to take soundings of the river bottom.
 This prompted the fort's shore battery to open fire with their 32-pounders.
 Although they drove the bumboats back, eventually arriving back at the flotilla at 3:00pm, the garrison had revealed the maximum range of their solid shot cannons.
 At midday, in preparation for engaging the vessels, the fort's furnace was lit for heated shot.
 At 1:00 pm, the signal station was abandoned by the American soldiers.
 At 2:00pm on January 9, a British landing party occupied the signal station.

 That morning, the flotilla had moored south of the fort, a distance of two and a quarter miles, or 3,960 yards.
 Early that afternoon, the two bomb vessels advanced slightly to take up positions 3,700 yards south of the fort.
 At 3:30pm, the bombardment of the fort commenced.
 Latour states that the bombardment continued day and night, this is not corroborated by Overton's account.
 HMS Volcano's log records that it fired fifty mortar shells that day, which calls into question the statements made by Latour.
 One shell fell every two minutes according to Latour, but this is not corroborated by Overton's account.
 During the first day of the bombardment, no American soldiers became casualties.

 Latour's narration of the events continues.
 Due to the wet terrain from rain during most of the bombardment, mortar shells slammed into the ground, buried themselves in the wet marshy soil, and failed to explode.
 Some shells exploded underground, merely creating a tremor, and purportedly causing no material damage.
 Latour subsequently contradicts his own statement in his damage assessment and this is not corroborated by Overton.
 Latour claims that night, several rowboats approached the fort.
 Although he was not present, he claims they 'came so close as to allow us almost distinctly to hear their crews conversing', firing several rounds of grape and round shot into the fort.
 Latour theorises this was to divert attention from the flotilla, which could have used the distraction to pass the fort unmolested.
 The supposed British feint failed to distract the American soldiers, so the rowboats withdrew for the night but the British bomb vessels continued to bombard the fort at long range.